pyomeca/bioptim/README.md

 You can join us on Discord [![Discord](https://img.shields.io/discord/1340640457327247460.svg?label=chat&logo=discord&color=7289DA)](https://discord.gg/Ux7BkdjQFW) or open an Issue on GitHub.
-We would be trilled to discuss with you about `bioptim` and biomechanics/optimal control in general!
+We would be thrilled to discuss with you about `bioptim` and biomechanics/optimal control in general!

 # Try bioptim